B i o g r a p h y

 Prize winner at the 2018 Buxton Festival, Eden performs varied programmes in the UK, and across mainland Europe; as soloist, and as a collaborative musician with a variety of ensembles.

-With a diverse and wide repertoire, Eden is commended for his intellectual, bold, and creative performances of demanding and thought provoking programmes.
-Eden maintains a particular interest in piano music of the early 20th century, and excels in performance of works by composer-pianists such as Busoni, Reger, and Godowsky.
+With a diverse and wide repertoire, Eden is commended for his intellectual, bold, and creative performances of demanding programmes.
+He maintains a particular interest in piano music of the early 20th century, and enjoys discovering unduly neglected compositions.

-Some highlights of Eden’s recent performing activity include: Beethoven Concerto No. 4, Bridge Piano Sonata (CBSO Centre, Birmingham); Liszt B minor Sonata (HMT Leipzig); Beethoven Sonata Op.
+Some highlight of Eden’s recent performing activity include: Beethoven Concerto No. 4, Bridge Piano Sonata (CBSO Centre, Birmingham); Liszt B minor Sonata (HMT Leipzig); Beethoven Sonata Op.
 110, Scriabin 24 Preludes Op.
 11 (Buxton Festival); and Liszt Réminiscences de Norma (Frederiksberg Rådhus); and Rachmaninoff Cello Sonata (Betty Nansen Teatret), with Finnish cellist, Iiris Tötterström.